What is My Business Worth? | Valuing and Selling Your Business

 DCF=CF1(1+r)1+CF2(1+r)2+…+CFn(1+r)n where CF = the cash payments investors get, r = discounted rate, and n = the time period.

 Usually, you calculate r using the weighted average cost of capital.
-Also, you generally consider five years.
-This approach determines the present value of your company, which is best for newer businesses that are not profitable yet.
+Additionally, you typically consider five years.
+This approach determines the present value of your company, which is particularly beneficial for newer businesses that are not yet profitable.

-- Market Approach: Here you determine a value using the sale price of your competitors.
+• Market Approach: In this market approach valuation, you determine a value based on the sale prices of similar products or services offered by your competitors.
 You can use either competitor profits or sales when calculating business valuation.

 This technique has several flaws.
-Your competitor may have significantly different profits and cash flows or the sale agreement could include non-cash value assets.
-As such, you should only use this fair market value method if your competitor has an extremely similar business.
+Your competitor may have significantly different profits and cash flows, or the sale agreement could include non-cash value assets.
+As such, you should only use this fair market value method if your competitor has a business that is highly similar to yours.

 Valuation Multiples: What is My Business Worth